Valley polarization, magnetization, and superconductivity in bilayer graphene near the van Hove singularity: Mean-field results and implications

-In case (a), where $V_P$ dominates over $V_M$ and $V_T$, the finite VP state bifurcates and shifts to regions near the new vHS locations, $\mu_{\rm vHS_1}$ and $\mu_{\rm vHS_2}$.
-This behaviour suggests that the VP state closely resembles the Pomeranchuk instability associated with the vHS, similar to the $\lambda =0$ case.
-Additionally, we observe a finite spin polarization induced by the Ising SOC due to the linear coupling between $P_z$ and $M_z$ through the term $\lambda \tau_z \sigma_z$.
-Since $\lambda > 0$, naively one expects opposite sign of $P_z$ and $M_z$ in the VPSP phase (denoted by VPSP$-$).
-This expectation is met near $\mu_{\rm vHS_1}$, but near $\mu_{\rm vHS_2}$ the same sign of $P_z$ and $M_z$ (denoted by VPSP$+$) occurs.
-The explanation has to do with which set of SOC-polarized bands participate in the Pomeranchuk transition.
+In Fig. \ref{MFplots}(d), $V_P$ is dominant over $V_M$ and $V_T$.
+Compared with the $\lambda=0$ case of \ref{MFplots}(a) at the same $\theta,$ the VP state now occupies the phase space near $\mu_{\rm vHS_1}$ and $\mu_{\rm vHS_2}$.
+This behaviour suggests that the finite-VP state with $\lambda\neq 0$ closely resembles the Pomeranchuk instability associated with the $\lambda=0$ case.
+Additionally, we now observe a finite spin polarization along the $z$-axis within the VP phase (hence VPSP) induced by the Ising SOC.
+This is due to the linear coupling between $P_z$ and $M_z$ through the term $\lambda \tau_z \sigma_z$.
+Since $\lambda > 0$, naively one expects opposite signs for $P_z$ and $M_z.$ This expectation is met near $\mu_{\rm vHS_1}$ (denoted VPSP$-$), but near $\mu_{\rm vHS_2}$ the same sign of $P_z$ and $M_z$ occurs (denoted VPSP$+$).
+The explanation has to do with which set of SOC-polarized bands participate in the Pomeranchuk transition (see Appendix \ref{evobandtop}).
 The IVO is less sensitive to the shifted vHSs, and persists in the intermediate region between $\mu_{\rm vHS_1}$ and $\mu_{\rm vHS_2}$.
-In principle, the IVO phase can support superconductivity, but in the superconducting regime $V_P$ is small and IVO does not develop.
+In principle, the IVO phase can support superconductivity, but in the regime where $V_T$ is attractive, $V_P$ is small and IVO does not develop.

-In case (b), the strong tendency to develop VP near the vHSs persists, even though $V_M$ dominates over $V_P$.
-Near $\mu_{\rm vHS_1}$ and $\mu_{\rm vHS_2}$, VP is induced by $M_z$ through the combined effects of Ising SOC and proximity to the vHS.
-The three components of the magnetization $(M_x, M_y, M_z)$ are inequivalent because of the Ising SOC, which tends to polarize along the $z$-axis.
-Similar to case (a), VPSP$-$ and VPSP$+$ occur near $\mu_{\rm vHS_1}$ and $\mu_{\rm vHS_2}$, respectively.
-Conversely, away from the vHS points, the SP state persists without the presence of VP order, but only $M_x$ and $M_y$ are finite (denoted by SP$_{\parallel}$).
-In this phase, the valley-resolved spin projections are canted, with equal and opposite $M_z$ components for $K$ and $K'.$ The in-plane components are equal in $K$ and $K'$, resulting in a net in-plane magnetization for the system.
+In Fig. \ref{MFplots}(e), the strong tendency to develop VP near the vHSs persists, even though $V_M$ is dominant over $V_P$.
+Similar to case \ref{MFplots}(d), VPSP$\pm$ emerges near $\mu_{\rm vHS_1}$ and $\mu_{\rm vHS_2}$, although now the SP amplitude is larger than VP.
+Here, VP is induced by $M_z$ through the combined effects of Ising SOC and proximity to the vHS.
+Away from the vHSs, the SP state persists without the presence of VP, but only $M_x$ and $M_y$ are finite (denoted SP$_{\parallel}$).
+The in-plane and out-of-plane components of the magnetization are inequivalent because of the Ising SOC, which acts along the $z$-axis.
+In the $\rm{SP}_\|$ phase, the valley-resolved spin projections are canted, with equal and opposite $M_z$ components for $K$ and $K'.$ The in-plane components are equal in $K$ and $K'$, resulting in a net in-plane magnetization for the system.
 The canting angle depends on the relative magnitudes of $\lambda$ and $M_\|.$ This phase has been observed in the self-consistent Hartree-Fock calculations of Ref. \cite{hartreefock1}.